APS IH / August 2010

 • complete a service authorization in IMPACT to pay for a written Certificate of Medical Examination (CME) only when requested by the DADS Guardianship Services specialist or DADS Guardianship Services supervisor;

-• provide an affidavit for the guardianship application, if requested by DADS, within five calendar days (see Appendix XII: Sample Affidavit for Guardianship);
+• provide an affidavit for the guardianship application, if requested by DADS, within five calendar days;

 • attend the guardianship hearing without a subpoena, if requested by DADS;